 There’s no airport on the island, so everyone comes by ferry.
-You can come via Surat Thani on the mainland or from the nearby island of Ko Samui.
-From Surat Thani, roundtrip tickets cost 600 baht and drop you off at the main pier in Thong Sala.
+You can come via Surat Thani on the mainland or from the nearby island of Koh Samui.
+From Surat Thani, round-trip tickets cost 600 baht and you’re dropped off at the main pier in Thong Sala.
 From there, it’s a 100-baht taxi ride to Haad Rin.
-From Ko Samui, boat tickets cost 200 baht and leave from Big Buddha Pier or Maenam beach.
+From Koh Samui, boat tickets cost 200 baht and leave from Big Buddha Pier or Maenam Beach.
 The Samui ferry will drop you off at the main dock of Thong Sala or Haad Rin, depending on time of day and ferry company.
-During the Full Moon Party, boats go from Ko Samui to Haad Rin every hour.
+During the Full Moon Party, boats go from Koh Samui to Haad Rin every hour.

 The Full Moon Party Itself